 How Do Safe Drain Cleaners Compare in Cost to Traditional Chemical Options?

-Can Safe Drain Cleaners Effectively Handle Severe Clogs?
+Can Safe Drain Cleaners Handle Severe Clogs?

 What Are the Potential Risks of Using Safe Drain Cleaners?